JothamWong/serverless-benchmarks/notes.md

 # Some stuff to note

+## Poor S3

+At the moment, the Minio instance is p much expected to be a locally running Docker container.
+Thus, we can't really test for true network speed at the moment.
+A potential TODO is to remove this functionality so that we can try and approximate an actual upload/download.
+It wud be ++ to the benchmarks that use the minio functionality extensively.

 ## If things break

 Specifically if activations don't show up, almost guaranteed elasticsearch ran outta space.